xcart/xcart-docs/_pages/kb_en/taxes/setting_up_tax_classes.md

 published: true
 ---

-The **Tax classes** feature is enabled in X-Cart 5 by the module Sales Tax.
-Before you proceed, make sure this module is {% link "installed and enabled" ref_uEnDBBA7 %}.

-## What are tax classes?

 According to your country's laws, you may need to charge different taxes for different types of products.
 For instance, you may need to calculate sales tax differently for alcohol and non-alcohol products.

 X-Cart 5 allows you to have **tax classes**.
 By using this feature you can organize your products into groups according to what sales tax rate calculation rules need to be used for them.